 Industrial Engineering Non-Thesis Master's Program

-One to Two-year Program: Students take a combination of advanced technical courses, focusing their study on areas of interest, earning a Master of Science in Industrial Engineering.
+One to Two-year Residential Program: Students take a combination of advanced technical courses, focusing their study on areas of interest, earning a Master of Science in Industrial Engineering.

 Career Catalyzation: Most graduates enter careers in diverse fields, often on advanced leadership tracks.